danpalamo/cacti-mimosa-b5-template/README.md

 # cacti-mimosa-b5-template
 A basic cacti host template for Mimosa B5 backhaul radio equipment.
 Compatible and tested with b5/b5c firmware 1.4.4.

+***Somewhere along the line to firmware 1.4.6, mimosaRxPower and mimosaSNR behavior changed and breaks the current cacti template.
+Once the expected behavior is confirmed by Mimosa, I will update the template for future versions.

 CDEF
 Divide by 100
 Total All Data Sources